 Hoist servicing should include, as a minimum, a full service to the original manufacturer’s specification.
 Although no legal qualifications are required to carry out a LOLER inspection; it is required that the inspection is carried out by a “competent person”.
 Here at Joerns Healthcare, we can support you with hoist inspection and servicing training.
 We can ensure that you and your team understand exactly what to look out for.
 Especially when it comes to your LOLER inspection.
 However, there are also many hoist servicing companies you can use.
 These companies should be providing you with a full report of the examination.
 Clearly stating the type of inspection, the results of it, and any recommendations thereafter.
 It is vital that if there are any safety-critical issues notified as part of the inspection, you ensure they are addressed before continuing to use the lifting and handling equipment.

 The Requirements Of LOLER

 LOLER’s thoroughly examines the equipment itself.
 LOLER also requires that all of the lifting equipment is strong and stable enough for its intended use.
-Additionally, it should be properly maintained through regular inspection and service, and all operators should be sufficiently trained in how to use the equipment.
+Additionally, the maintenance should be done properly through regular inspection and service.
+In addition, the training of all operators should be sufficient in how to use the equipment.
 Any usage of the equipment should be planned in advance.
 Therefore, taking into account the risks to the carer, the patient, and anyone nearby.